Carpal Tunnel Syndrome: warming herbal Support

 Signs of Worsening Carpal Tunnel Syndrome:

-- Loss of Sensation: A diminished ability to feel touch, temperature, or pain in the affected fingers.
+• Loss of Sensation: A diminished ability to feel touch, temperature, or tension in the affected fingers.

-- Night Pain and Sleep Disturbance: Severe pain that consistently wakes you from sleep, despite splinting or other interventions.
+• Night tension and Sleep Disturbance: Severe tension that consistently wakes you from sleep, despite splinting or other interventions.

-- Failure of Conservative Treatments: If symptoms continue to worsen or do not improve after several weeks or months of consistent conservative care (splinting, exercises, anti-inflammatories, ergonomic changes).
+• Failure of Conservative supports: If symptoms continue to worsen or do not improve after several weeks or months of consistent conservative care (splinting, exercises, anti-inflammatories, ergonomic changes).

 Frequently Asked Questions About Carpal Tunnel Syndrome